workcontrolgit/ITILServiceDesk/README.md

 WARNING -

 This is not an upgrade to the original adelhelddesk module.
 The installation does not make any change to the orginal adelhelpdesk module.
 The installation will set up a new module ITILServiceDesk.
-The program is organized as following
+The program is setup as following

-- the user controls (ascx), resource files, images, etc. are added to <DNNRoot>\desktopmodules\ITILServiceDesk folder
+- the user controls (ascx), resource files, images, etc. are installed into DNNRoot\desktopmodules\ITILServiceDesk folder
-- the dll file ITIL.Modules.ServiceDesk.dll is added to <DNNRoot>\bin folder
+- the dll file ITIL.Modules.ServiceDesk.dll is installed into DNNRoot\bin folder
-- database objects (procedures, etc.) prefixed with ITILServiceDesk are added to the DNN database
+- database objects (procedures, etc.) prefixed with ITILServiceDesk are installed to the DNN database